-The State of Idaho owns the beds and banks of all navigable waters below the ordinary high water mark, assuming the waterways were navigable at the time of statehood.
-These sovereign lands were acquired by virtue of the Equal Footing Doctrine and are administered by the Idaho Department of Lands (IDL) for the benefit of the public in accordance with the Public Trust Doctrine.
+The State of Idaho owns the beds and banks of all navigable waters below the Ordinary High Water Mark (OHWM).
+These sovereign lands were acquired by virtue of the Equal Footing Doctrine and are administered by the Idaho Department of Lands (IDL) for the benefit of the general public in accordance with the Public Trust Doctrine.